ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

 will be applied.
 If you need to change some settings (for example add a new network seed, login credentials, etc.) in order to add a new device to an existing snapshot, you will need to first change the settings for that particular snapshot and then add a new device.

-If the `Rediscover timed out devices` checkbox is selected (boxed in blue), the discovery will try to rediscover any devices that previously timed out.
+If the `Rediscover timed out devices` checkbox is selected (highlighted in blue box), the discovery will try to rediscover any devices that previously timed out.
 To speed up the addition of new devices, it is recommended to unselect this checkbox.
 If you would like to only rediscover devices, that is also possible by not entering any new device IP addresses and clicking the green **Start Discovery** button.

-Finally, it is also possible to **+ Add Vendor** (for discovery via API; boxed in green) or enable a previously-disabled Vendor (boxed in yellow) in the currently-selected snapshot.
+Finally, it is also possible to **+ Add Vendor** (for discovery via API; highlighted in green box) or enable a previously-disabled Vendor (highlighted in yellow box) in the currently-selected snapshot.
 Please note that toggling a Vendor from `on` to `off` will not remove that Vendor's devices from the snapshot.
 However, toggling all the Vendors to `off` will prevent IP Fabric from rediscovering those devices, thus speeding up the addition of new devices (similarly to disabling `Rediscover timed out devices`).

 ### Refresh Devices